sbutler/aws-bastion-terraform/README.md

 These variables are used by the terraform and set when it is deployed.
 To change them you will need to change the terraform and redeploy it.

-**Direct Deployment**: create a `terraform.tfvars` file to store these variables and values, or create your own tfvar file and specify it with the `-var-file` parameter to commands.
+- *Direct Deployment:* create a `terraform.tfvars` file to store these variables and values, or create your own tfvar file and specify it with the `-var-file` parameter to commands.

-**Module Deployment**: specify these variables on your module resource.
+- *Module Deployment:* specify these variables on your module resource.

-**CodeBuild Deployment**: CloudFormation will prompt for values when you create or update the stack.
+- *CodeBuild Deployment:* CloudFormation will prompt for values when you create or update the stack.

 ### Tagging